pont-us/anisoms/README.md

 file contains a more extensive range of data than the RAN file, including anisotropy as both tensors and principal directions, in all the co-ordinate systems which were specified during measurement.

+## anisoms usage

+This is a brief overview; the API is fully detailed by the docstrings in the source code.

+The functions `read_ran` and `read_asc` read a file of the respective types and return a nested dictionary structure containing the data from the file.

+The `Direction` class represents a direction in three-dimensional space, and includes a method to plot itself on an equal-area plot using the pyx graphics library.

+The `PrincipalDirs` class represents the three principal directions of an anisotropy tensor.
+It can be initialized from the directions themselves or from a tensor.

+The `directions_from_ran`, `directions_from_asc_tensors`, and
+`directions_from_asc_directions` functions read a data file and return a corresponding dictionary containing a `PrincipalDirs` object for each sample in the file.

+The `corrected_anisotropy_factor` function calculates the corrected anisotropy factor (*P′* or *P*<sub>j</sub>) (Jelínek, 1981; Hrouda, 1982).

+## Overview of scripts

+- `ams-asc-to-csv` converts AMS data from ASC format to CSV format.
+- `ams-params-from-asc` prints selected parameters from an ASC file.
+- `ams-plot` plots AMS directions from ASC and RAN files.
+- `ams-print-ran-tensor` reads RAN files and prints their AMS tensors.
+- `ams-tensor-to-dir` prints the first principal directions of supplied tensors.

+More detailed documentation for the scripts is available in their docstrings and in their output when run with a `--help` argument.

 ## Precision considerations